-ACTIVITY OBJECTIVE

-- Use Gulaga resources and discuss artworks, photographs and videos. - Discuss the cultural significance of the landmark Gulaga Mount Dromedary: - Gulaga has always been a sacred mountain for the Yuin people of southern New South Wales.
+ACTIVITY OBJECTIVE Use Gulaga resources and discuss artworks, photographs and videos.
+Discuss the cultural significance of the landmark Gulaga - Mount Dromedary: Gulaga has always been a sacred mountain for the Yuin people of southern New South Wales.
 Yuin people know Gulaga as Mother Mountain.
-It is an important women's place, linked to ceremony, childbirth and storytelling. - Discuss the effects of colonisation on the First Nations beliefs and sacred locations: - Unaware of the cultural connection to this mountain being Mother Mountain for Yuin people, Captain James Cook renamed the distinctive hump-shaped landform 'Mt Dromedary' as he sailed up the coast. - · Have discussions by asking diverse questions to build cultural understanding. - Complete activity to strengthen own knowledge and to build a visual and unique perspective. - Play a game that brings diverse perspectives of one shared environment.

-DIRECTIONS, QUESTIONS AND IDEAS FOR DELIVERY

-- Create a safe environment where a group can discuss the artwork Gulaga and the photograph of Mt Dromedary. - · Compare the artwork and photograph.
+It is an important women's place, linked to ceremony, childbirth and storytelling Discuss the effects of colonisation on the First Nations beliefs and sacred locations: Unaware of the cultural connection to this mountain being Mother Mountain for Yuin people, Captain James Cook renamed the distinctive hump-shaped landform 'Mt Dromedary' as he sailed up the coast.
+Have discussions by asking diverse questions to build cultural understanding.
+Complete activity to strengthen own knowledge and to build a visual and unique perspective.
+Play a game that brings diverse perspectives of one shared environment.
+DIRECTIONS, QUESTIONS AND IDEAS FOR DELIVERY Create a safe environment where a group can discuss the artwork Gulaga and the photograph of Mt Dromedary.
+Compare the artwork and photograph.
 PHOTOGRAPH

-COMPLETING ACTIVITY

-Read the story of Gulaga alongside the artwork.

-View photograph of landmark Gulaga - Mt Dromedary.
+COMPLETING ACTIVITY STEP 1 Read the story of Gulaga alongside the artwork.
+STEP 2 View photograph of landmark Gulaga - Mt Dromedary.
 Explain what Captain Cook did by naming the mountain Mt Dromedary.

-Create an understanding of the impact colonisation had on First Nations people all over Australia.

-Foundation and direction:

-Just like the story of Gulaga, there are many landforms within Australia that hold meanings and cultural stories that originate from First Nations people.
+Step 3 Create an understanding of the impact colonisation had on First Nations people all over Australia.
+Foundation and direction: Just like the story of Gulaga, there are many landforms within Australia that hold meanings and cultural stories that originate from First Nations people.
 The original custodians from a region are the only people able to retell and create artworks relaying the stories that are attached to that landmark.
 This is called a national cultural protocol and is a practice abided by all First Nations people.
 A family story that has been passed down for many generations belongs to a family group that were born from that land having a blood connection to it.
 The Museum abides by these cultural protocols and all stories shared have been in collaboration with knowledge holders.
 Research Gulaga resource and compare the artwork and photograph.

-Points to mention:

-- Who or what group of people have a connection to this landmark? - Do you have a place that is special to you? - What is the name of this place? - What if someone else changed the name of this place, what do you think might happen?
+Points to mention: Who or what group of people have a connection to this landmark?
+Do you have a place that is special to you?
+What is the name of this place?
+What if someone else changed the name of this place, what do you think might happen?
+Step 4 Draw 2 locations you like to visit that are far apart.
+Do you have to travel by plane or by car or can you walk?

-Draw images of places you like or visit often.
-This could be your school, park or reserve you walk or play in, and a shop you buy your favourite food at.